 Hollow Pond – West of Wickapecko Road and South of Colonial Terrace

-Sunset Lake – (Not part of, but drains into Deal Lake) Between Sunset and 5th Avenues
+Sunset Lake – (Not part of, but drains into Deal Lake) WE sure about that?
+It sure seems to be part of Deal lake.
+Between Sunset and 5th Avenues I think we should add it…

 Significant Streams (From North to South):